-Ontario families and businesses need a reliable, efficient and clean electricity system from a variety of resources.
-Learn about the current electricity supply mix, and how the province is building a cleaner energy future, in Ontario’s Long-Term Energy Plan.
+Ontario needs a reliable, efficient and clean electricity system that comes from a number of sources.
+Learn where your energy comes from and how the province is building a cleaner energy future in Ontario’s Long-Term Energy Plan.

-Nuclear energy is part of Ontario’s balanced plan to ensure the province has a safe, clean, reliable and affordable supply of electricity in the years ahead.
+Nuclear energy is part of Ontario’s balanced plan to make sure we have safe, clean, reliable and affordable electricity years to come.

-Nuclear reactors, which produce heat by splitting uranium atoms, do the same job as conventional power-producing equipment in the generation of electricity.
-They produce heat to convert water into steam, which spins a turbine or generator to make electricity.
+Nuclear reactors, which produce heat by splitting uranium atoms, do the same job as typical power sources.
+They produce heat to change water into steam.
+The steam spins a turbine or generator to make electricity.
 Instead of coal, oil or natural gas, Ontario’s nuclear reactors use natural uranium in CANDU reactors.

-Natural gas is a mixture of methane and other gases found underground.
-While Ontario does have some natural gas reserves, quantities are limited.
-The province’s supply is derived mostly from imports from Saskatchewan, Alberta and British Columbia.
+Natural gas is a mix of methane and other gases found underground.
+Ontario has a small amount of natural gas Most of the province’s supply comes from Saskatchewan, Alberta and British Columbia.

-Hydroelectricity also called water power, harnesses the energy produced from the movement of falling or flowing water.
+Hydroelectricity also called water power, uses energy made from falling or flowing water.
 It is a reliable, clean, local and naturally recurring source of energy.

 Water power has been helping to fuel Ontario’s growth for over 100 years and is the backbone of our renewable energy supply.
-Water power accounts for approximately 26 per cent of the province’s electricity supply.
-There are currently 200 water power facilities provincewide with a total installed capacity of 8,000 megawatts.
+Water power accounts for about 26 per cent of the province’s electricity supply.
+There are about 250 water power facilities province-wide with a total installed capacity of more than 8,400 megawatts.

 Wind power is one of the fastest-growing sources of electricity in the world.
-It is a completely sustainable, clean form of energy.
-It has the potential to provide a significant share of Ontario’s energy needs.
+It is a completely sustainable and clean form of energy.
+It has the potential to provide a large amount of Ontario’s energy needs.

-Capturing the wind for local power generation is not new.
-In the 1930s, before large-scale electricity supply was available in rural areas, more than 600,000 windmills were used to produce electricity and pump water on farms across Canada and the United States.
+Using the wind for local power generation is not new.
+In the 1930s more than 600,000 windmills were used in rural areas.
+These windmills made electricity and pumped water on farms across Canada and the United States.

 Solar energy is free and there is an endless supply.
-Although only a fraction of the energy from the sun actually hits Earth, even that small amount is enough to provide significant power.
-This clean source of energy is a good supplement to conventional and non-renewable sources of energy such as coal, oil and natural gas.
+Only a small amount of the energy from the sun hits Earth but it’s enough to provide lots of power.
+This clean source of energy is a good addition to normal and non-renewable sources of energy such as coal, oil and natural gas.